Sachin-Kushwaha1/System-Design-Notes/README.md

 Consider adding links in resources/ to specific papers, talks, or blog posts as you go.

+## License

+This project is licensed under the MIT License — see the LICENSE file for details.

 ## Feedback

 If something is confusing or missing, please open an issue with: